sap-tutorials/Tutorials/tutorials/cp-aibus-dox-data-api-emp/cp-aibus-dox-data-api-emp.md

 [ACCORDION-BEGIN [Step 4: ](Upload document to get prediction with enrichment data)]

->Document Information Extraction uses a globally pre-trained machine learning model that currently obtains better accuracy results with invoices and payment advices in English.
+>Document Information Extraction uses a globally pre-trained machine learning model that currently obtains better accuracy results with invoices and payment advices in the languages listed in [Supported Languages and Countries](https://help.sap.com/viewer/5fa7265b9ff64d73bac7cec61ee55ae6/SHIP/en-US/5bf847f7d1a848dcb3513eff9ec70412.html).
 The team is working to support additional document types and languages in the near future.

 When enrichment data has been uploaded and fits to a certain prediction it is added to the results from the **GET /document/jobs/{`id`}** endpoint.
 To have the enrichment data in the prediction, you need to have the following part in the query of the **POST /document/jobs** endpoint (it is usually already there by default):